Required: Introduction to Software Testing (edition 2), Ammann and Offutt.

 and with practical applications.

-These topics will be useful to strong programmers
+These topics are useful to strong programmers

 in the Computer Science program,